 Adding to this view, your children will experience emotional and social changes in regard to their peer environment as well as aspirations for developing relationships and intimacy, understanding their sexuality, tendencies toward formulating autonomy and independence, establishment of moral obligations and situations, and other dynamics that will play a huge role in how they feel about themselves.
 It is important to remember that the simplest of things such as positive and consistent communication on hard topics that your child will developmentally encounter is the most effective tool in your arsenal along with providing a culture that fosters high level engagement.
-This is important: The often confusing reality is that, as your children pull away from you and may appear to reject you, they almost always crave a relationship with you.
+This is important: The often confusing reality is that as your children pull away from you and may appear to reject you, they almost always crave a relationship with you.
 Mostly, though, they are unclear about what relating with you as an adult could be like.
-After all, trying to relate with you as an adolescent who is quickly becoming an adult is as new to them as it is to you.

-Long before puberty, you have numerous options for preparing your children to experience puberty with relatively little pain.
-In terms of body image, behavioral patterns related to your children began early in life and are often shaped by the family environment in the form of their perceptions of established norms, values, beliefs, attitudes, and behaviors related to food, body, and weight.
+Long before puberty, you have numerous options for preparing your child to experience puberty with relatively little pain.
+In terms of body image, behavioral patterns related to your child began early in life and are often shaped by the family environment in the form of their perceptions of established norms, values, beliefs, attitudes, and behaviors related to food, body, and weight.
 As a result of such socialization factors, parents tend to impact children's eating habits and body image during periods of childhood and adolescence in ways that usually extend into adulthood (Carbonneau, Hamilton, & Musher-Eizenman, 2021).
-Thus, it is essential for parents to find the right balance in teaching their children appropriate eating behaviors that can affect a positive image of themselves and lead to sufficient awareness of their well-being.
+Thus, it is essential for parents to find the right balance in teaching their child appropriate eating behaviors that can affect a positive image of themselves and lead to sufficient awareness of their wellbeing.
 Being proactive, as opposed to reactive, seems to be the most progressive response for families in managing such complex issues.
-You can teach your children to respect and appreciate who they are and who they desire to be and to be responsible for themselves and their process of growth.
+You can teach your child to respect and appreciate who they are and who they desire to be and to be responsible for themselves and their process of growth.
 In doing so, you can help them acknowledge the positives within their unique selves and that their unique features are healthy and desirable.

 Start with your attitude.
 Social scientists know that the ability of the parent to model positive body image is important.
 The parents' attitude toward body shape, weight, and appearance guides their children's understanding and perceptions of self.
 Children notice how their parents talk about their own bodies, the bodies of their children, as well as others.
 By maintaining a positive body talk environment within the home, countering discussions on body dissatisfaction with body satisfaction (e.g., focusing on health instead of weight), parents can draw a healthy conceptualization of body image within their children.

 Combatting negative societal messages obtained through peer social involvement and various media can neutralize many of the negative consequences of such exposure.
 Parents can take this information and use it to encourage their children's positive views of their bodies and relationships.
 When parents resist standardized or idealized pressures of beauty, regardless of circumstance, their children may produce a similar resistance and formulate a higher sense of their ability to challenge exaggerated, distorted, and unhealthy social norms about their appearance.